A better way of benchmarking

 - Access to the NHT Performance Management Framework

 The CQC Efficiency Network provides members with an annual assessment of their efficiency, using CQC methodology, focusing on carriageway maintenance expenditure.

-The analysis allows us to quantify and an authority's improvement in £'s.
+The analysis allows us to quantify an authority's improvement in £'s.
 This is how much an authority has saved through the adoption of more efficient practices compared to 2013/14

 By using adjustments to bring all authorities to a common basis (same network size, same traffic, same condition etc) it allows any authority to compare themselves with any other authority on an equivalent basis.